cotes2020/jekyll-theme-chirpy/_posts/00LearningPath/CER:AWS Certified Security.md

 - Review audit trails of system and user activity.

 2.3 <font color=red> Design and implement </font> a logging solution.
-- Analyze architecture and identify <font color=blue> logging requirements </font> and sources for log ingestion.
+- Analyze architecture and identify <font color=LightSlateBlue> logging requirements </font> and sources for log ingestion.
-- Analyze requirements and implement <font color=blue> durable and secure log storage </font> according to AWS best practices.
+- Analyze requirements and implement <font color=LightSlateBlue> durable and secure log storage </font> according to AWS best practices.
-- Analyze architecture to determine which AWS services can be used to <font color=blue>  </FONT>.
+- Analyze architecture to determine which AWS services can be used to <font color=LightSlateBlue>  </FONT>.

 2.4 <font color=red> Troubleshoot </font> logging solutions.
 - Given the absence of logs, determine the incorrect configuration and define remediation steps.